-The Company's financial liabilities comprise of payables and accruals.
+The Sub-fund's financial liabilities comprise of other payable and accruals and borrowing and derivative financial instruments.

-Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Company designated a financial liability at fair value through profit or loss.
+Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Sub-fund designated a financial liability at fair value through profit or loss.